Anay-Cognistx/Webscraping-scripts/README.md

 ## Current Implementation
 - Takes screenshots of webpage
-- Uses OCR (Optical character recognition) on PDFs However, for dropdown elements and others, this method can yield inconsistent results.
+- Uses OCR (Optical character recognition) on PDFs, however, for dropdown elements and others, this method can yield inconsistent results.

 ## New Implementation
 - Leverages Firefox browser's accessibility mode through a js library called "readibility"